 - New Jersey Temporary Disability Insurance;

-- New York Voluntary Disability Plan;
+- New York Disability Benefit;

-- Puerto Rico Temporary Disability Insurance; and
+- Puerto Rico Temporary Disability Insurance;

-- Rhode Island State Temporary Disability Insurance.
+- Rhode Island State Temporary Disability Insurance;

 DSL and VSDI are supplements to these plans, which means that the State plans pay first and DSL/VSDI will make up the difference, up to the benefit level that the plans would normally pay.
-The state disability plans that integrate with DSL and VSDI are outlined above.

 Contact Information for State-Mandated Plans